FAQs

 Why can't I find a draft?

-Make sure you have selected Review Type of a draft when you are looking for it through the Start New Inspection screens - it could have been incorrectly saved.
-One sure fire way to find it would be to access the Drafts screen and use the Inspection Type and Area filters.
+Make sure you have selected the correct Review Type of a draft when you are looking for it - it may have been incorrectly saved.

 What if I just want to start a new inspection?